survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 ## Extracting a Manifest

 Most of the work was done already when `extractBundles` was set up in the *Splitting Bundles* chapter.
-To extract the manifest, a single change is required:
+To extract the manifest, a single change is required to capture the remaining code which contains webpack bootstrap:

 **webpack.config.js**